bumi/blockstream_satellite/README.md

 puts order.status
 ```

+### Missing endpoints:

+* DELETE /order/:uuid
+* GET /orders/queued
+* GET /orders/sent
+* GET /subscribe/:channels

 ## Status

-Currently I consider this gem experimental and the codes needs cleanup it tests are missing at this moment.
+Currently I consider this gem **experimental** and the codes needs cleanup and tests and docs are missing at this moment.
 Will try to get is stable soon!